chappers/CarND-Vehicle-Detection/report.md

 Further improvements could be using state of the art approaches to do object recognition such as YOLO algorithm.

 It has also seemed to not handle cars coming from the other direction very well and also the barriers - we will probably have to do some more training there.
 My hypothesis is since the barrier in the middle is a single solid colour, that might be the pattern that is being picked up by the SVM.

+Related to this, the algorithm may suffer from light colored surfaces - as this was an issue which popped up in some of the previous iterations of testing out the pipeline.